2023/2024 Season Opera at the New National Theatre Tokyo

 In Verdi's La Traviata, Violetta is sung by our very own Nakamura Eri, internationally acclaimed soprano.
 As her voice matures further, we look forward to how she will portray the role of Violetta.
 She will be expertly supported by the skillful Francesco Lanzillotta in the pit, and Riccardo Della Sciucca as Alfredo.

 Mozart's Così fan tutte is conducted by Iimori Norichika, who is a highly accomplished opera conductor.
-The two pairs of lovers are performed by Serena Gamberoni, Daniela Pini, Joel Prieto, and Mattia Olivieri, and Don Alfonso by Filippo Morace.
+The lovers are performed by Serena Gamberoni, Daniela Pini and Joel Prieto, and Don Alfonso by Filippo Morace.
 Kushima Kanae plays the bubbly Despina.